laszloesl/graphql_dojo/README.md

 - QL: because it is a query language.

-- Mutations: the silent M at the end in order to manipulate data.
+- Mutations: the invisible M at the end in order to manipulate data.

+By convention **Queries** are used to fetch data and **mutations** are used to manipulate data.
+This is not enforced, depending on the implementation queries can have side-effects, but they should be avoided.

 ## How this project was created